lenarayneallen/scRNA-seq_Practice_Project/README.md

 ![image](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/5cb378fb-3477-4305-88ee-7ff39aa5802c)

 PDAC is a particularly immune evasive cancer, and it is often not responsive to the immune checkpoint inhibitor therapies that have been effective in many other cancer types.
 The 5-year survival rate is low, often estimated at less than 10%, and resection is often the only curative option.
-It is often diagnosed at a state of significant disease progression, with paitents often presenting with liver metastasis at the time of diagnosis.
+It is often diagnosed at a state of significant disease progression, with patients often presenting with liver metastasis at the time of diagnosis.

 Sources: